ijlyttle/AzureOAuth/README.md

 The purpose of this package is to make it easier to deal with OAuth tokens from Microsoft Azure.
 Certainly, the **httr** package takes care of a great majority of the headache.
 It is hope that this package can alleviate any remaining headache.

+Needless to say, this package draws much inspitaration from **httr**.

 Azure access
 ------------